Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-European Research Area Chair and Full Professor, 3Bs Research Group, I3Bs – Research Institute on Biomaterials, Biodegradables and Biomimetics, Headquarters of the European Institute of Excellence on Tissue Engineering and Regenerative Medicine, University of Minho, AvePark, 4805-017 Barco, Guimarães, Portugal.
+European Research Area Chair and Professor, 3B´s Research Group, I3Bs – Institute on Biomaterials, Biodegradables and Biomimetics of University of Minho, Portugal

 Professor Rui L. Reis, PhD, DSc, Hon.
 Causa MD, Hon Causa PhD, FBSE, FTERM.
 He’s Vice-President for Research and Innovation of University of Minho, Portugal, Director of 3B’s Research Group and Director of ICVS/3B´s Associate Laboratory, both of UMinho.
 He’s the CEO of the European Institute of Excellence on Tissue Engineering and Regenerative Medicine, the Coordinator of the Discoveries Centre for Regenerative and Precision Medicine, the Global Past-President of the Tissue Engineering and Regenerative Medicine International Society and the Editor-in-chief of the Journal of Tissue Engineering and Regenerative Medicine.
 He’s edited several books and has more 1225 published works listed on ISI Web of Knowledge, being an inventor of around 70 patents.
 He’s been awarded many important international prizes, including the TERMIS-EU contributions to the literature Award and the TERMIS-EU Career Achievement Award, and recently the UNESCO- International Life Sciences Award and the IET A. F. Harvey Engineering Research Prize.